Electric Loco Shed, Vadodara

 Electric Loco Shed, Vadodara is an electric engine shed located in Vadodara, in the Indian state of Gujarat.
-It is located to south of Vadodara railway station, it falls under the Vadodara railway division of Western Railway.
-It is the largest of locomotive sheds in the Western Railway zone.
+It is located south of Vadodara railway station.It falls under the Vadodara railway division of Western Railway.
+It is the largest locomotive shed in the Western Railway zone.

 History

-It was established in the 1970s specifically to home dual-power locos.
+This shed was established on 25 March 1973, specifically to home dual-power locos.
 It holds more than 50 WAG-5 class locomotives.

-It was an AC electric trip shed to house locos coming from other sheds and an AC/DC dual loco trip shed which houses WCAM class locomotives from Valsad shed and which allows locomotive changes at Vadodara because the trains which were coming from New Delhi mainline are AC Locomotives and the trains going to Mumbai need AC/DC Loco.
+It is an AC electric trip shed to house locos coming from other sheds, and an AC/DC dual loco trip shed which houses WCAM class locomotives from Valsad Shed.
+This allows locomotive changes at Vadodara because the trains which were coming from New Delhi mainline are AC locomotives and the trains going to Mumbai need AC/DC loco.

-Post AC conversion of Western Railway, WCAM-1 & WCAM-2/2P fleet transferred to Central Railway's Kalyan Loco Shed.
-WCAM-1 was gradually condemned and are out of service totally.
+After the AC conversion of Western Railway, WCAM-1 and WCAM-2/2P fleet were transferred to Central Railway's Kalyan Loco Shed.
+WCAM-1s were gradually condemned and are now out of service.